nightscout/trio-docs/docs/EN/operate/build.md

 * [LoopDocs: GitHub Build Overview](https://loopkit.github.io/loopdocs/browser/bb-overview/)
 * [LoopDocs: GitHub Build Other Apps](https://loopkit.github.io/loopdocs/browser/other-apps/)

-:::{tip} If using the LoopDocs instructions you need the important information below to build Trio intead of Loop
+:::{tip} If using the LoopDocs instructions you need the important information below to build Trio instead of Loop
 :::

 **Every app you build will use the same [6 Secrets](https://loopkit.github.io/loopdocs/browser/intro-summary/#make-a-secrets-reference-file).**